Orbit legal

 Connecting Strava is optional.
 Orbit redirects you to Strava, where you choose whether to authorize the permissions shown.
 Orbit currently requests access associated with reading account, activity, and profile information so that it can identify bike gear, import cycling activity, assign ride usage, and calculate maintenance state.

-Orbit skips activities identified as private during import and requests the Strava scopes needed for its maintenance features.
-Orbit stores the imported activity data, including normalized fields and the source payload it receives from Strava, to calculate and recalculate maintenance state.
+Orbit skips activities identified as private during import and requests only the Strava scopes needed for its maintenance features.
+Orbit uses the imported activity data to calculate and recalculate maintenance state, but does not keep an individual Strava activity record indefinitely: once a ride has been assigned to your gear and is no longer awaiting review, Orbit folds its distance and time into a non-identifying per-gear-item, per-day usage total and removes the individual activity record shortly afterward.
+Strava activity that sits unreviewed and unassigned for 30 days is automatically excluded and removed the same way.
 Orbit respects Strava privacy settings and does not show one user's Strava data to another user.

 Strava may monitor and collect information about Orbit's access to and use of the Strava API and may use that API usage information for its business purposes, support, improvements, and compliance.
 Strava processes information under its own privacy policy.